logos-co/logos-storage-module/README.md

 - `exists`: Verify that a CID exists in your local store.
 - `fetch`: Download a file in the background to your store (you won't receive any event).
 - `remove`: Remove a file from your local storage.
-- `space`: Get the space allocation of your node.
+- `space`: Gets the maximum amount of disk space your node is allowed to occupy.
 - `manifests`: Get the manifests of the files in your local node.
 A manifest is an object containing the information about the data identified by a CID.
 - `downloadManifest`: Download a manifest to get information about a CID.